ajkachnic/leaphttp/README.md

-# leap
+# leaphttp

-> leap is a powerful, light micro-http framework, with a focus on an extendable plugin interface, and a great developer experience
+> leaphttp is a powerful, light micro-http framework, with a focus on an extendable plugin interface, and a great developer experience

 ## Getting started

-You can install leap with your package manager of choice like so:
+You can install leaphttp with your package manager of choice like so:

 ```sh
 # For npm